andyashall/ghost-hs/README.md

 - [x] check if is a word
 - [x] check if start of word is valid
 - [x] add scoring
-- [ ] import a list of valid words
+- [ ] import a list of valid words from text file or http
 - [ ] ability to set the n of players